 If the end of June is any indicator, this summer is going to be a hot one!
 Here are some of our favorite places to swim during these sweltering days (click name for maps and links in articles for more information) Lather on the sunblock before heading out! :

 Arcachon – About 45 minutes from Bordeaux, although traffic in high season and on weekends can double that.
 Parking happens to be free on Wednesdays, but it’s a great place to go any day of the week.
+The train is also quick and easy from Bordeaux.
 Arrive early in the day (Place de Verdun is a quick and easy walk to the many beaches).
 Bring your beach umbrella and pack a picnic, or have lunch at any number of the restaurants in town.
 Most restaurants do not have the best hot meals, but a fresh seafood platter with local oysters and shrimp will certainly hit the spot!
-Dogs are not allowed so best to leave them at home.
+Dogs are not allowed on the sand, so best to leave them at home.

 Bazas – Should you find yourself in the SE of Gironde, this charming town with UNESCO protected cathedral, arcaded town square and many wonderful chef-owned restaurants specializing in regional cuisine with local products, is well worth a visit.
 Plus, the newly opened public pool with its large water slide is a hit with the kids!
 There are also two kiddie pools, one for the under three and one with waist-high water for older kids.
 Two euro fee for adults and kids under five are free.
 Hours in July and August are 1100-1300 / 1500-1900 with closure on Sunday.
 Small snack bar with drinks and ice cream, lockers require a one euro coin.